Chemiseblanc/chemiseblanc.github.io/content/posts/my-2024-c-workflow-using-modern-cmake-and-vcpkg/index.md

-The default behaviour of vcpkg is for all dependencies to be built as either a shared or static library.
+The default behavior of vcpkg is for all dependencies to be built as either a shared or static library.
 Finer grained control of this is possible by writing a custom toolchain file that specifies the linkage type for specific libraries but there should be an easier way to manage this.
 For example, I generally prefer to use statically linked libraries since it allows for link-time optimization and keeps the install manifest tidy.
 However, if I'm writing a plugin-based or multi binary application it's good to have the common functionality in a shared library.
-Alternatively, if I'm relying on a lgpl licensed dependency I could be required to link to it dynamically to remain license compliant.
+Alternatively, if I'm relying on a LGPL licensed dependency I could be required to link to it dynamically to remain license compliant.
 In either situation I still want to gain the benefits of static libraries where possible so building these libraries to be linked statically with their transient